aytugsevgi/Exercism-Solutions/README.md

 # Exercism-Solutions with Swift Test Automation

 This script automating your swift unit tests.
-Script handle the terminal outputs, it shows you compiling errors, failed tests, which packages encountered errors and average test success results.
+Script handle the terminal outputs, it shows

+- Compiling errors,
+- Failed tests,
+- Which packages encountered errors
+- Average test success results.

 ## Applying a script on any new push: